Pakistani dissident Baloch activist buried amid tight security | Law-Order

-A 37-year-old Pakistani dissident from ethnic Baloch community and women right activist, who died in exile in Canada, was brought home and buried in her village in the restive Balochistan province amid tight security, officials said on Monday.
+The body of Karima Baloch, a 37-year-old Pakistani dissident from the ethnic Baloch community and a prominent women's rights activist, who died in mysterious circumstances while in exile in Canada, was brought home and buried in her village in the restive Balochistan province amid tight security, officials said on Monday.

-Karima Baloch, the political activist who campaigned extensively against disappearances and human rights violations in the troubled Balochistan province, was found dead in Toronto downtown waterfront on December 22.
+Karima, who was highly critical of Pakistan's security agencies and campaigned extensively against disappearances and human rights violations in the troubled Balochistan province, was found dead in Toronto downtown waterfront on December 22.

 Officials said that her immediate family was present at the funeral on Sunday in the Tump village of the Keach area of the restive province.

-Security was tight due to the fear of protest by Baloch nationalists who cherished her as their leader.
+Security was tight due to the fear of protests by the Baloch nationalists who cherished her as their leader.
 Her supporters claimed on social media that the village was virtually sealed off so that people from other areas could not attend the funeral.

+In some videos, people are seen requesting security forces to allow them to attend the funeral prayers.

-Security sources said that the mobile phone services were suspended in the area to avoid any mishap as militants often use it to carry out acts of sabotage.
+Security sources said that the mobile phone services were suspended in the area to avoid any untoward incidents as militants often use it to carry out acts of sabotage.

+Toronto police have not treated her death as suspicious though there were allegations by her supporters that she was killed.

+Her family members are not sure what happened.
+According to police in Toronto, her body was found near Lake Ontario, but no further details were given.
+Police said they did no believe there were any suspicious circumstances.

 Karima was highly critical of Pakistan’s security institutions like her fellow nationalists who alleged that the federal government was exploiting the mineral resources while keeping the region impoverished.
 The charge is always rejected by the institutions.